Federal Aviation Administration (FAA), DOT.

 3. Return to Service Documentation.
 Where operators have modified airplanes as authorized in this SFAR, the affected airplane must be returned to service with a note that it was done under the provisions of this SFAR.

 4. Provision for Flightdeck Door Compartment Key.
-Contrary to provisions of § 121.313(g), the following provision applies: A key for each door that separates a passenger compartment from an emergency exit identified to passengers in the briefing required by § 121.571(a)(1)(ii).
+Contrary to provisions of § 121.313(g), the following provision applies: A key for each door that separates a passenger compartment from an emergency exit must be identified to passengers in the briefing required by § 121.571(a)(1)(ii).
 The key required for access to the emergency exit must be readily available for each crewmember.
-No key to the flightcrew compartment shall be available to any crewmember during flight, except for flight crewmembers.
+No key to the flightcrew compartment shall be available to any crewmember during flight, except for flight crewmembers, unless an internal flightdeck locking device such as a deadbolt or bar is installed, operative, and in use.

 Jane F. Garvey,